acuarica/evm/README.md

 we use an ad-hoc snapshot testing solution similar to [_Jest_'s](https://jestjs.io/docs/snapshot-testing).
 The snapshots are stored in [`test/__snapshots__`](./test/__snapshots__/).

+> The [`.gitattributes`](./.gitattributes) file normalizes snapshot file endings, so that snapshot tests run properly on both Unix-like and Windows OSes.
+This is especially important for running snapshot tests in GitHub Actions.

 To re-generate the snapshot artifacts in a test after an intentional implementation change, set the environment variable `UPDATE_SNAPSHOTS=1`.
 For example